 As an additional feature, the Zeppelin DMPS has been upgraded late 2017 to also provide the PNSD of refractory (non-volatile) particles.
 The refractory particle fraction is often used as a proxy for the absorbing aerosol particle fraction, which will allow to study changes in particle absorption on a microphysical basis in the Arctic environment routinely.
 The corresponding data are available in real-real-time with only 1 hour delay.

-Figure 50: 2020 time series of particle number size distribution at Zeppelin, panel a) winter, panel b) spring, panel c) summer, panel d) autumn.
-Episodes are marked by numbered red bars, with episode numbers referring to Table 7.
+Figure 49: 2021 time series of particle number size distribution from the DMPS at Zeppelin.
+Episodes are marked by magenta numbers, with episode numbers referring to Table 7.